mozilla/data-docs/src/concepts/pipeline/gcp_data_pipeline.md

 The result are tables that contains SQL-friendly field names for all known measures, as implemented in the [probe scraper].

-A [Dataflow] job reads from the Decoded topic and writes out to **[live ping tables][table layout]**.
+A Kubernetes `Live Sink` job (part of the [`ingestion-sink`][ingestion-sink] service) reads from the Decoded topic and writes out to **[live ping tables][table layout]**.
 These tables are updated frequently, and typically reflect data within a few minutes of it being ingested.
-They are optimized for accessing recent data, but are only guaranteed to contain a few days of history.
+They are intended for low-latency access to recent data and are not the supported interface for analysis; for that, use the **[historical ping tables][table layout]** (stable tables) described below.

 Historical raw ping data is stored in **[historical ping tables][table layout]**, also known as **stable tables**.